Exact Convergence Rate Analysis of the Independent Metropolis-Hastings Algorithms: Preliminaries

-For general state Markov chains, uniform ergodicity is often `too good to be true' when the state space is continuous and unbounded (see, for example, Theorem 3.1 of Mengerson and Tweedie \cite{mengersen1996rates}).
+When $\mathcal X$ is finite (but possibly very large), it is clear from Definition \ref{def:uniform ergodic} and \ref{def:geometrically ergodic} that every geometrically ergodic chain must be uniformly ergodic, as we could take the supremum of $C(x)$ in formula \eqref{eqn:geometrically ergodic} over the state space $\mathcal X$.
+There are many techniques, including eigenanalysis, group theory, geometric inequalities, Fourier analysis, multicommodity flows, to get upper and lower bounds of the convergence rates.
+These techniques can sometimes turn into very sharp bounds of \eqref{eqn: uniformly ergodic}, see Bayer and Diaconis \cite{bayer1992trailing}, Diaconis and Saloff-Coste \cite{diaconis1993comparison}\cite{diaconis1996logarithmic}, Diaconis and Shahshahani\cite{diaconis1981generating}, Liu \cite{liu1996metropolized} for inspiring examples.
+For general state space Markov chains, uniform ergodicity is often `too good to be true' when the state space is unbounded (see Theorem 3.1 of Mengersen and Tweedie \cite{mengersen1996rates}).
 Even geometrically ergodic is not at all trivially satisfied by usual Markov chains.
-General conditions for geometric ergodicity are established in the seminal works of Rosenthal \cite{rosenthal1995minorization}, Mengerson and Tweedie \cite{mengersen1996rates}, and Roberts and Tweedie \cite{roberts1996geometric}.
+General conditions for geometric ergodicity are established in the seminal works of Rosenthal \cite{rosenthal1995minorization}, Mengersen and Tweedie \cite{mengersen1996rates}, and Roberts and Tweedie \cite{roberts1996geometric}.
 More refined estimates for explicit $C(x)$ and $r$ are often referred to as `honest bounds' and are mostly developed under the `drift-and-minorization' framework by Rosenthal \cite{rosenthal1995minorization}.
 However, choosing a suitable `drift function' is often difficult in practical applications, and the estimates given by the `drift-and-minorization' framework are usually very conservative.
-There are very few examples of sharp rates of convergence for the Metropolis algorithm, even for toy models.
-Therefore, natural questions like Q1 and Q2 mentioned in the introduction usually can not be answered.
+Therefore, natural questions like Q1 and Q2 mentioned in the introduction are known to be challenging.
 For more about the convergence of Markov chains on general state spaces, we refer the readers to an excellent survey by Roberts and Rosenthal \cite{roberts2004general}.